 Podiatrist near Rydalmere

-We combine cutting-edge, evidence-based medical treatments with our extensive clinical experience to deliver the highest standard of care.
+We bring together innovative, evidence-grounded medical treatments with our substantial clinical experience to ensure the highest quality of care.

 Dr Angus Chard PhD

-Dr Angus Chard, PhD, is notable among his colleagues for his 30 years of clinical experience and his doctorate in Podiatric Musculoskeletal Medicine, focusing on children’s foot and leg dynamics.
+Renowned among his colleagues, Dr Angus Chard, PhD, has 30 years of clinical experience and a doctorate in Podiatric Musculoskeletal Medicine, focusing on children’s foot and leg dynamics.

 He heads a dedicated team of highly trained Podiatrists near Rydalmere who are grounded in our core values of credibility, integrity, and providing world-class results.
 Our focus is on the diagnosis, assessment, treatment, and rehabilitation of chronic foot, leg, and lower back pain.